Backwit/UsefulCodeDemos/README.md

-# Demoes of some Algorithm
+# Demos of some Algorithm

 # ToDo